 These buildings are two of the first in the country to be assessed using a new technique introduced nationwide at the end of 2016.
 Seismic reports in 2017 are very different to those undertaken in 2010 prior to the Christchurch earthquake.
 The rules and requirements have changed since then.
 We undertook the seismic assessment now so it was done based on the latest standards – if we upgrade our buildings we want them to be fit for purpose for the next 30 to 50 years and be fully informed for our decision making.

-The Library Building was recently assessed for seismic strength by an independent, qualified consultancy called Strata Group.
+The Library Building was assessed for seismic strength by an independent, qualified consultancy called Strata Group.
 The building was found to be 15% of New Building Standards (NBS).
 This is very low, and could pose a potential risk to visitors and staff in the event of a large earthquake.
 The widely accepted standard for NBS is a minimum of 67%.
-Napier City Council is committed to the wellbeing of our staff and our community and are now working through moving the facility until the building can be strengthened to an acceptable level.
+Napier City Council is committed to the wellbeing of our staff and our community and has moved the facility until the building can be strengthened to an acceptable level.

 The rear of the MTG building on Herschell Street.

 We worked through the options with Councillors, Library and MTG staff, the Friends of the Napier Library group, and other community groups.
-The reality is that we have to move, there are very few appropriate CBD buildings available, and we don’t have a long time to reach out to all of our community – we just have to get on and do it for the safety and peace of mind of our staff and library users.
+The reality is that we had to move, there are very few appropriate CBD buildings available – we had to get on and do it for the safety and peace of mind of our staff and library users.

 The main access way will be via the Louis Hay doors on Herschell Street.
 Wheelchair and pushchair access will be through the MTG foyer.

 We don’t know yet.
-We anticipate it will closed for at least two years.
+We anticipate it will be closed for at least two years.

 The MTG has been assessed and is seismically sound at 67% NBS.